-It can be constructed with thinner treads and open risers to avoid obstructing obstruct the view beyond.
-A straight staircase only needs to be connected at the very top and bottom which makes it easier to construct and from a practical point of view it is also the easiest type of staircase to go up and down.
+It can be constructed with thinner treads and open treads to avoid obstructing obstruct the view beyond.
+A straight staircase only needs to be connected at the very top and bottom, which makes it easier to construct, and, from a practical point of view, it is also the easiest type of staircase to go up and down.

 An L shaped staircase can be located in the corner of a room which can be useful in planning terms.
 The disadvantage with this type of staircase is that it tends to be slightly more difficult to build and would require some structured support.

-The U shaped staircase is another option.
+The U-shaped staircase is another option.
 This type of staircase can be easier to accommodate from a design point of view and can provide pleasing architectural interest in a property.
-The U shaped design also has a landing offering a resting place between floors.
+The U shaped design also has a landing, offering a resting place between floors.

-The disadvantage to a spiral staircase is that it can be difficult to climb especially if it is constructed in a tight spiral.
-It can also be difficult to carry large items up a spiral staircase.
-Also, as only one person can ascend or descend a spiral staircase at any one time, this type of staircase cannot be used as the primary access to the second floor of a home.
+The disadvantage to a spiral staircase is that it can be difficult to climb, especially if it is constructed in a tight spiral.
+As only one person can ascend or descend a spiral staircase at any one time, this type of staircase cannot be used as the primary access to the second floor of a home.

-Finally we come to the curved staircase.
+Finally, we come to the curved staircase.
 This staircase design cries elegance and creates an impressive statement in any property.
 It also has the advantage of being very easy to climb.